 Tap class focuses on technique, rhythm and musicality.
 Styles of tap

 taught are Broadway style and Rhythm and Swing tap.
 Tap classes not only challenge

 you physically but also mentally.
 It is highly recommended that students

 take a ballet or a jazz class in addition to tap to help further develop

 This class emphasizes dynamic, full-body movements that are both energetic and dramatic, based in classic techniques as well as a taste of the up-and-coming styles.
 Learn to express yourself through movement while gaining strength and flexibility, as well as learning fun contemporary combinations to a variety of songs.
 The class includes a variety of exercises to strengthen and stretch the body, with emphasis on proper alignment, correct breathing, and abdominal strength.
 The class progresses from a warm-up, with combinations both on the floor and standing, to traveling movement including jumps and turns across the floor.
 Throughout all exercises emphasis is placed on individual expression, musicality, and positive energy.
 This class is fun and exciting while giving students a strong technical base.
 Strongly recommended for anyone auditioning for NYC performing arts high schools!

-Maureen Gelchion, School Director
+Maureen Gelchion, Owner and School Director

 Tony received his education at the State University of New York at Stony Brook where he received his BA in Theatre Arts.
 Tony is a member of the Screen Actors Guild and Actors Equity Association.
 He has performed in Regional Theatre throughout the NY area, on HBO and on and off Broadway.
 He was a founding member of Mixed Nuts, an Improv Group that performed at Don't Tell Mamas and off Broadway.
 Tony co-directs Astoria Dance Centre with his wife Maureen and is the school's Acting Instructor.